-- World Resources Institute, http://www.wri.org.
-Aqueduct Global Flood Analyzer.
-Assumes continued current socioeconomic trends (SSP2) and a 100-year flood protection. - Atlas of Health and Climate, World Health Organization and World Meteorological Organization, 2012 - Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+- Atlas of Health and Climate, WHO & WMO 2012 - Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+Geneva: World Health Organization, 2014. - Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
 Geneva: World Health Organization, 2014.
-Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
-Geneva: World Health Organization, 2014.
-The mean of impact estimates for three global climate models are presented.
-Models assume continued socioeconomic trends (SSP2 or comparable).

-^{} Values rounded to nearest '00
+\\ Values rounded to nearest '00